SoftwareHeritage/swh-dataset/docs/graph/schema.rst

 - **person**: the full names of authors and committers.
 It contains a deduplicated list of each release's and revision's author's (and committer's) full name.
-Full names over 32 kB are excluded.
+Full names over 32 kB are truncated at 32 kB.
   Due to the sensitive nature of the data in it, this table is not publicly available.